U.S. Army Chemical Materials ActivityU.S. Army Chemical Materials ActivityU.S. Army Chemical Materials ActivityU.S. Army Chemical Materials Activity

 The U.S. Army Non-Stockpile Chemical Materiel Project (NSCMP) was created in 1992 to support the assessment and treatment of chemical warfare materiel that was not part of the nation’s chemical weapons stockpile.
 NSCMP’s expertise has transferred to the Recovered Chemical Materiel Directorate (RCMD), U.S. Army Chemical Materials Activity (CMA).
 RCMD leads the nation in the development and utilization of advanced technology to treat recovered chemical warfare materiel.

-RCMD leads the nation in the development and use of advanced technology to treat recovered chemical warfare materiel, while protecting the public, its workers and the environment.
-As of September 2015, RCMD had destroyed more than 2,237 items using the EDS, in a steadily growing record of safety and efficiency.
+RCMD leads the Nation in the development and use of advanced technology to treat recovered chemical warfare materiel, while protecting the public, its workers and the environment.
+As of July 2024, RCMD had destroyed more than 3,800 items using the Explosive Destruction System (EDS) in a steadily growing record of safety and efficiency.

 RCMD Capabilities